devinekask/arduino-workshop-s21/README.md

 });
 ```

-Test the application using `npm start`.
+Test the application using `npm run dev`.
 You won't see anything happen.
 If you open the devtools, there's probably an error message there:

 > Uncaught Error: The module 'projects/p01-blink/node_modules/@serialport/bindings/build/Release/bindings.node' was compiled against a different Node.js version using NODE_MODULE_VERSION 88.
 This version of Node.js requires NODE_MODULE_VERSION 76.
 Please try re-compiling or re-installing the module (for instance, using `npm rebuild` or `npm install`).